1fish2/BBQTimer/README.md

 Using Android Studio.

 ## TODO
+* Make the main Activity's text a little smaller?
 * Make the widget prettier: margins, translucent frame, background image?
 * In the activity, use images in addition to or instead of the Start/Stop/Reset labels?
 * Show the date and time in the widget.
 (Only on the lock screen?
 Vertically resizable?)